Abstraction (computer science): Specification languages

 Specification languages generally rely on abstractions of one kind or another, since specifications are typically defined earlier in a project, (and at a more abstract level) than an eventual implementation.
-The UML specification language, for example, allows the definition of abstract classes, which in a waterfall project, remain abstract during the architecture and specification phase of the project.
+The Unified Modeling Language (UML) specification language, for example, allows the definition of abstract classes, which in a waterfall project, remain abstract during the architecture and specification phase of the project.

 Control abstraction

 Programming languages offer control abstraction as one of the main purposes of their use.
 Computer machines understand operations at the very low level such as moving some bits from one location of the memory to another location and producing the sum of two sequences of bits.
 Programming languages allow this to be done in the higher level.
 For example, consider this statement written in a Pascal-like fashion: